yeashire/portfolio_project_1_/README.md

 + ### About Me page

     * The about me page has an image of Anna taking notes.
-    * The about me page has in Insightful information about her experience.
+    * The about me page has insightful information about her experience.
     * The page is responsive the layout depends on the user screen.